merezki-11/Group-8-Capstone-Project/README.md

-&nbsp;   • Trained for 20 epochs
+    • Trained for 20 epochs